KeerthanaReddySKR/RNA-Seq-Differential-Expression-Analysis-Pipeline/README.md

 ---

+## Computational Environment

+All analyses were performed in a Linux-based environment using command-line tools and scripting.

+* Operating System: Linux
+* Tools executed via terminal (SRA Toolkit, FastQC, Trimmomatic)
+* Workflow implemented using shell commands and R scripts
+* Data handling and preprocessing performed using command-line pipelines

+This reflects standard bioinformatics practices used in real-world research environments.

+---

 ## Methodology

-### 1. Data Retrieval
+### 1. Data Retrieval (SRA Toolkit)

 * Raw sequencing data was obtained from the NCBI Sequence Read Archive (SRA)
-* Data was downloaded using `prefetch` and converted to FASTQ format using `fasterq-dump`
+* Data downloaded using `prefetch`
+* Converted `.sra` files into FASTQ format using `fasterq-dump`
-* Structured directory organization ensured reproducibility
+* Organized into structured directories for reproducibility

 ---